requeijaum/desafio2BApp/src/anotacoes.md

 ## to-do

-- preciso colocar uma imagem pra quando não existir thumbnail
-  > isso existe pra o caso de quadrinhos... hmmm...

-- buscas com espaço ou símbolos geram URLs GETs estranhos

-- disparar reinicio de offset da listagem de items de busca quando a searchQuery (title) mudar
+- I need to put an image for when there is no thumbnail
+   > it exists for the case of comics ... hmmm ...

+- space or symbol searches generate strange GET URLs
+  > may be fixed, though

+- trigger search item listing offset reset when searchQuery (title) changes
-  > além do oldType !== type
+   > beyond oldType! == type

-- injetar routerLink com characterIDs obtidos via REGEX em comic-details.html
+- inject routerLink with characterIDs obtained via REGEX in comic-details.html
+  > for getting pictures too!

-- injetar routerLink com comicIDs obtidos via REGEX em character-details.html
+- inject routerLink with comicIDs obtained via REGEX in character-details.html
+  > nah... some characters appears in too much comics